The best academic blogs

 14. Faculty focus

-Most academics eventually experience the shift to the other side of learning – standing to face a seminar room full of students ready to be taught.
+Most academics, at some point, inevitably transition to the other side of learning; they move from being students themselves to standing at the front of a seminar room, prepared to teach a group of eager learners.
 Faculty Focus is a blog on effective teaching strategies for the college classroom.
 The blog is a useful tool for write-ups on the implementation of teaching improvements.
-And you can use it as both the basis for workshops activities and for transformative readings in the background.
+You can also use it as the foundation for workshop activities, and additionally, as a resource for transformative readings to enrich the background context.

 Stuck on how to foster critical thinking in politically polarised times, or just need to developing content for an online course?
 This site is for you.